lsyang1111/Cat-Behavior-Monitor/README.md

 Follow this [AWS tutorial](https://aws.amazon.com/tw/getting-started/tutorials/backup-to-s3-cli/), which shows how to make a unigque AWS access key to each device, and other controll command(download/upload).

 ### 3. Save camera image with timestamp in filename.
 Revise demo code(detectnet-camera).
-If detections Class-ID is 17(cat) and it is the first detection within this sec, then dave image with timestamp and upload it.
+If detections Class-ID is 17(cat) and it is the first detection within this sec, then save image with timestamp and upload it.